miniautonomous/engine_ai/README.md

 <p align="center"> Figure 5: Transmitter description</p>

 When you first start **engine_ai**, the default state of the vehicle will be manual driving.
-As with standard RC cars, the throttle trigger and steering wheel will allow you to navigate the drone.
+As with standard RC cars, the throttle trigger and steering wheel will allow you to navigate it manually.
 Once a log folder has been selected to store your data, the red rocker switch embedded in the handle of the transmitter will allow you to start and stop
 recording: flip it down to start logging and up to stop.
 A green light will light up the recording status indicator of the UI to show that the vehicle is logging data.
 Each time you stop/start the logging state, a new **HDF5** will be